tonyliang19/tonyliang19.github.io/index.md

 ## About Myself

-Hello, I'm Tony, a fourth-year Math student with a minor in Data Science at the University of British Columbia.
+Hello, I'm Tony Liang, a fourth-year Math student with a minor in Data Science at the University of British Columbia.
 Bringing forth a motivated and optimistic attitude, offering mathematical and programming skills to a challenging position.
 My passions include data science, machine learning, mathematical modelling, and statistics.